3 reasons governments and educational institutions should implement service fees

 While federal relief funds helped boost local government budgets post-pandemic, inflation, higher labor costs, and global instability continue to affect the U.S. economy.
 In higher education, falling enrollment and rising tuition are driving budgetary shortfalls that negatively impact institutional ability to hire talent, expand research, and teach the workforce of tomorrow.

 The pandemic accelerated a massive shift to digital payments in the private and public sector.
-As more citizens adapt to using digital options for everyday business transactions, they expect local governments to keep up with available technology.
-In a recent U.S. Bank Payment Strategy Report, 77% of government respondents agreed that "transforming the way we accept payments is helping us meet our wider business objectives."
-1
+As more citizens have adapted to using digital options for everyday business transactions, they expect local governments to keep up with available technology.

 Service fees are part of that transformation.
 When an organization adds them to certain payment acceptance environments, it can help organizations afford technology upgrades that improve overall user experience, timely payments, and budget forecasting.
 And innovation that creates cost efficiencies and boosts revenue collection can build more engaged, resilient public sector entities.